Diaphanoeca grandis: Description

-Protoplast

 The protoplast (interior of the cell) is suspended in the center of the frame of the lorica.
 It sits approximately halfway between the front inner costa and the back inner costa, along the strips of the outer costae which are fourth from the tip.
 The back end of the protoplast is covered by a cup-shaped membrane.
 Other "roots" similar in appearance to those meshing the costae together attach the protoplast to the lorica from this membrane.

-Locomotion

 The species locomotes by a flagellum and numerous tentacles.
 The flagellum moves slowly and is sluggish, and always remains within the open end of the lorica.
 It is 11 μm long and is smooth.
 It oscillates back and forth, not in a circular motion, with a wavelength of 10 μm and amplitude of 8 μm.
 The tentacles can be retracted, but when they are all expanded there are more than fifty of them which can be up to 10 μm long.
 These tentacles almost reach the front inner costa, but they are never long enough to touch it.
 There is between 0.1 and 0.4 μm between each of the tentacles, depending on their location.